-The main body of this article is structured along the following lines.
-In Section II, we analyse past changes in the regulative and business environment and discuss likely impacts on legal uncertainty and litigation costs.
-In Section III, we describe a theoretical framework of settlements, specifically the factors driving the incentives of claimants and defendants to settle early.
-In Section IV, we present our empirical results on the development of the timespan between public and private enforcement.
-Section V discusses the policy conclusion.
+This article is structured along the following lines.
+In chapter II, we summarize the related literature.
+In chapter III, we describe a theoretical framework of settlements, specifically the factors driving the incentives of claimants and defendants to settle early.
+In chapter IV, we summarize the EU policy reform regarding private damages claims in cartel cases.
+In chapter V, we present our empirical results on litigation activity and on litigation speed.
+Chapter VI discusses the implications of the empirical results in light of the theoretical model for our assessment of the success of the EU policy reform.